 - For those wishing to qualify as a barrister: the requirements will remain in force for QLD/CPEs that start in or before the academic year 2018/19 and last until students on those courses complete their studies, in accordance with the requirements of the Academic Stage Handbook.

-- For those wishing to qualify as a solicitor: the requirements will remain in force for QLD/CPEs that start in or before the 2020/21 academic year, and last until students on those courses complete their studies, in accordance with the requirements of the Academic Stage Handbook.
+- For those wishing to qualify as a solicitor: the requirements will remain in force for QLD/CPEs that start up to and including 31 December 2021.
+Students must have accepted their offers on such courses up to and including 31 August 2021 and the requirements last until students on those courses complete their studies, in accordance with the requirements of the Academic Stage Handbook.